Small-doge128/Gilbert-the-flashlight/README.md

 # About
-A really nice flashlight, which is small as a box of TIC-TACs with two buttons, an e-ink and a bright LED powered by a battery.
+A really nice flashlight, which is small as a box of TIC-TACs with two buttons, an OLED and a bright LED powered by a battery.
 It looks like a samsung SSD and It's my first time using and coding a display.

 # features
 A really nice OLED for informations powered by a 1 200 mAh LiPo battery.
 The brain is a seed studio xiao esp32-s3.
 The main things are the powerfull warm LEDs with a resistor.